 If you’re struggling to decide between the two, then you might consider reaching out for some expert opinions on the matter.
 Another helpful tip is to head over to Pinterest and to look at different things that have been done.
 At Sustainable 9 we’re all about modern and contemporary homes and would love if you looked at some of our projects for inspiration.

 Consider also making a list of the different elements you like or dislike before speaking to an architect or designer.
-A list will help speed up the process and give the architect direction for when they begin to design.
+A list will help speed up the process and give the architect direction for when they begin the design-build process.

 Sustainable 9 – A Premier Modern Home Designer in the Twin Cities

-Sustainable 9 has been featured by multiple news channels, magazines, and newspapers throughout the Minneapolis and St. Paul area as one of the premier modern home designers.
+Sustainable 9 has been featured by multiple news channels, magazines, and newspapers throughout the Minneapolis and St. Paul area as one of the premier modern home designers and a hand-selected premier builder of the Highland Bridge project.
 At Sustainable 9, we believe in using eco-friendly materials throughout all of our homes.
 Researching what materials to use on and throughout your home is a priority to us.

 We also believe in sustainability and using high-efficiency appliances throughout the homes we build.
 This ensures that you’re happy and proud of the finished product.